Rangisal/School_District_Analysis/README.md

 ## How does replacing the ninth-grade scores affect the following:
 ### Math and reading scores by grade
+Eventhough the percentage of math, reading and overall decreased the avaerage of math, reading and overall increased.

 ### Scores by school spending